niiksolo/mobile-qa-logs/README.md

 # 📱 Android Log Analysis Project

 **Description:**
-This project demonstrates the collection and analysis of logs from the Android app `com.strimqa.android.app.strimqa`.
+This project demonstrates the collection and analysis of logs from Android app `StrimQA`

 ---